Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

-The end of the first competition the results were “not bad”.
-I had trimmed up and gained some muscle but I fell short of my goal.
+At the end of the first competition, the results were “not bad”.
+I had trimmed up and gained some muscle, but I fell short of my goal.
 So I was off to the second competition.

 Nothing could stand in my way, not even a bull.
 If it was there, it was going to move!

 Indeed, I had to get my workout in.
 With determination like this, of course, I was going to get results.